Skip to main content Go to Site Map

 Arts University Bournemouth is dedicated to championing the creative arts throughout every stage of the education journey.
 We recognise the vital role teachers and advisors play in nurturing students’ creative aspirations, and we're committed to supporting this through dedicated continuing professional development opportunities.

 Our CPD events are designed with you in mind, with a range of virtual and in-person events throughout the year, all of which are completely free.
-For more information about any of these events please contact our team at schools@aub.ac.uk.
+For more information about any events please contact our team at schools@aub.ac.uk.

 Upcoming events